ON-GOING PROGRAM ACTIVITIES ARE ALIGNED INTO THREE MAJOR AREAS:

 Donations from the community are ALWAYS welcome.
 Items should be individually packaged, child-sized portions.

 - canned meat items (Vienna sausages, potted meat, Spam, etc.)

 The child returns the backpack to school on Monday morning for community volunteers to pick it up, refill it, and return it to a designated location at school before Friday.
 The generic backpack keeps the food secure while protecting the child’s identity and dignity.

-FILL THE BUS: Students are more likely to succeed in school if they begin the year with adequate supplies.
-In August and September, CISRC, with the help of individuals, churches, and businesses in our community, provides school supplies to a growing number of students in our area.
+- FILL THE BUS: Students are more likely to succeed in school if they begin the year with adequate supplies.
+At the beginning of each school year, CISRC, with the help of individuals, churches, and businesses in our community, provides school supplies to a growing number of students in our area.
 Items most needed are: book bags (no wheels), 3-ring binders, wide-ruled notebook paper, pencils, pens (black, blue, or red ink), subject dividers, colored pencils, highlighters, crayons, glue sticks, pencil bags, pencil boxes, composition books (one, three, or five subject), student scissors, Kleenex, hand sanitizer, 3-prong folders (any color), erasers, Play-Doh (for kindergarteners), markers (thin or broad tipped), marbled composition books, clipboards, Elmer’s glue, and index cards (3 x 5 and 4 x 6).
 Monetary donations are also accepted and can be sent to the CISRC office at 1011 Sunset Avenue, Asheboro, NC 27203.

 For information on making a donation to Communities In Schools of Randolph County or any of the above programs, please contact Sandi Norman, Executive Director at email@example.com or 336-625-0008.